synthercat/Traveling-Salesman-Algorithm-for-Unity/README.md

 I do not suggest solving it with more than 10 stops as it will get the app stuck for a bit.

 ### Note
 This is not an optimized solution.
 It's just something I did for fun (and I did had fun!).
-It helped me realise how to solve problems with loops that take a long time to finish.
+It helped me figure out how to solve problems with loops that take a long time to finish.
 Those solutions are not part of that version though, they were implemented on another project of mine.